This interview was updated on September 9th, 2022 to include the latest information regarding COVID testing.

 Okay, what if I’ve just finished chemo and radiation and it’s time for my cancer surgery—I’m on the schedule.
 How different will this experience be?

 Right now, you know, the only difference is the limit on visitors.
 You can bring one guest to stay with you through the intake process and they will be screened upon entry.
 Once you’re here it should be much of the same experience.
-You’ll get your Covid test a couple days before or the day before, then day-of you’ll start by seeing your nurse practitioner or doctor for an exam, go down to the lab, and get regular tests.
+You’ll get your Covid test a few days before, then day-of you’ll start by seeing your nurse practitioner or doctor for an exam, go down to the lab, and get regular tests.
 All the same pre-op stuff, then go in for your procedure.

 Is there a process in place to notify family or designated caregiver with updates throughout and after the procedure?